The Department of Politics is awarding fellowships and prizes in 2021-2022.

 - Official transcript of undergraduate and, where appropriate, graduate study

-- Please also arrange two letters of recommendation to be sent to Ms. Ware by the deadline.
+- Please also arrange two letters of recommendation to be sent to Linda Chesky Fernandes by the deadline.

 The Ruth C. Lawson Fellowship was established in 1976 by colleagues, students, and friends of Miss Lawson.

-- Up to three fellowships of up to $10,000 for advanced study in international politics.
+- Up to $10,000 for advanced study in international politics.
 The number of fellowships—and amount—may vary, depending on the applicant pool.

 The Ellen Deborah Ellis Fellowship in International Relations was established in 1944 by students and friends of Miss Ellis.

-- One fellowship of $4, 000, preferably for graduate study in international relations.
+- Up to $4,000, preferably for graduate study in international relations.